 How much is my book worth?

-We'll pay you 50% of the new price if the book is being used on campus next semester and the Bookstore has received the order from the professor.
-We must have this before we place a book on the half price list.
+We'll pay you up to 50% of the new price if the book is being used on campus next semester and the Bookstore has received the order from the faculty.

-It's 10-30% of the new price if the book is not being used on campus next semester.
-This is based on national demand, as these books are purchased by a national used book wholesaler and not by the Bowdoin Bookstore.
+If the book is not being used on campus, but has some national resale value, we can pay 10-30% of the new price if the book.
+This is based on national demand, as these books are purchased by a used book wholesaler and not by the Bowdoin Bookstore.

 Just bring your books to the Textbook Center in the basement of Coles Tower and we will let you know how much cash we can give you.
 It's just that simple!